Cypher-Notepad/macos_distro/README.md

 # macos_distro

 ## v3.0
-1. Run the below to create .app with executable JAR (BUILD ON JDK 21)
+1. Run the below to create .dmg with executable JAR (BUILD ON JDK 21)
 ```
 jpackage \
 --type dmg \